 When the bombs fall

-Wanda Landowska hypostatized her reputation as the world’s greatest living harpsichordist with actions to match: she sold out concert halls even at the inverted apex of the Great Depression; she played private recitals for novelist Leo Tolstoy; she commanded exorbitant prices for live appearances, in which she dressed the stage with her personal chair, a rug and a lamp—the lights would dim and she would materialize—you rarely saw her simply walk on stage.
+Wanda Landowska, the greatest living harpsichordist of the 1930s, sold out concert halls even at the inverted apex of the Great Depression; she played private recitals for novelist Leo Tolstoy; and she commanded exorbitant prices for live appearances, in which she dressed the stage with her personal chair, a rug and a lamp—the lights would dim and she would materialize—you rarely saw her simply walk on stage.
 Her technique involved a claw-like crow’s foot hand position and a relentless attack of the notes.
 Her style also matched her instrument, a particular kind of custom harpsichord with a 16-foot stop (to play a set of strings an octave below the normal pitch).

 Whether or not you like her music (give it a try, it’s great), you should know about what she did that stunned the world.